giuliofrey/slurm_ollama/README.md

 ## Structure

+- `append_config.sh` – Appends necessary configurations to the SLURM configuration file.
 - `download.sh` – Downloads and extracts the Ollama binary release.
 - `pull_models.sh` – SLURM batch script to start the Ollama server and pull a model.
+- `script.py` – Python script to test the Ollama Python package.
+- `slurm_config.txt` – Template SLURM configuration file to append necessary settings for Ollama.
+- `test_python.sh` – SLURM batch script to run a Python test against the Ollama server.
 - `test.sh` – SLURM batch script to test the Ollama server using a curl request.
-- `run_python.sh` – SLURM batch script to run a Python test against the Ollama server.
-- `script.py` – Python script to test the Ollama Python package.

 After the initial setup, the following directories and files will be created:
 - `bin/` – Contains the Ollama binary after extraction.